ibexa/documentation-user/docs/personalization/content_types.md

-# 5. Content Types
+# Content Types

-In the **advanced** edition of the recommendation engine it is possible to build different recommendation domains.
+With the recommendation engine you can build different recommendation domains.
-It can be achieved by splitting all the products into different content types.
+You do this by splitting all the products into different content types.
-There are several possible use cases for content types.
+There are several possible use cases for content types, for example:

-- A publisher tracks articles, pictures and videos as three different types.
+- a publisher can track articles, pictures and videos as three different types
-- A supermarket splits all the products into food and non-food product groups.
+- a store can split all the products into food and non-food product groups
-- An owner of several web shops uses a single account for all of them
+- an owner of several web shops can use a single account for all of them

-The content types concept provides the possibility to make so-called cross domain recommendations (like "Users who watched this film also read this book" or "Users who read this article also liked these photos").
+Based on the content types concept, it is possible to make so-called cross domain recommendations (like "Users who watched this film also read this book" or "Users who read this article also liked these photos").

-Additionally to the logical separation of the content domains the content types provide another important advantage.
+Apart from the logical separation of the content domains, content types provide another important advantage.
 They play a role if different types of products are not equally popular but must be recommended equally often.
 For example, on a publisher's page, users watch videos less often than they read articles.
 If the most popular products are requested without content type splitting,